Ellis enveloping semigroup for almost canonical model sets of an Euclidean space: The internal system of a hull of model sets

 \subsection{Internal system}

-What we introduce here is an analog, in the hull $\mathbb{X}$, of the internal space $\mathsf{H}$ we may find in the compact Abelian group $\mathsf{H}\times _{\Sigma} \mathbb{R}^d$ (the torus $\left[ \mathbb{R}^{n+d}\right] _{\Sigma}$ in case of a real cut $\&$ project scheme).
-We call this analog the \textit{internal system} of a hull of model sets.
-The consideration of this particular space is not new (it appeared in \cite{FoHuKe} as well as in the formalism of $C^*$-algebras in \cite{Put}), although it is often not explicitly mentioned, and we set here the main aspects about this space.
+What we introduce here is an analogue in the hull $\mathbb{X}$ of the internal space $\mathsf{H}$ we may find in the compact Abelian group $\mathsf{H}\times _{\Sigma} \mathbb{R}^d$ (the torus $\left[ \mathbb{R}^{n+d}\right] _{\Sigma}$ in case of a real cut $\&$ project scheme).
+We call this analogue the \textit{internal system} of a hull of model sets.
+The consideration of this particular space is not new (it appeared in \cite{FoHuKe} as well as in the formalism of $C^*$--algebras in \cite{Put}), although it is often not explicitly mentioned, and we record here the main aspects of this space.